isi-vista/adam/docs/using_adam.rst

 Defining a new curriculum for ADAM means defining functions to generate the curriculum and registering them in the code.

+A registered curriculum consists of a training curriculum and a testing curriculum.
+The learner learns from the training curriculum first.
+Afterwards, if a testing curriculum is specified, the learner is asked to describe the examples in the testing curriculum without learning any of their linguistic descriptions.

+The training curriculum and testing curriculum are specified using *curriculum functions*.
 A curriculum function has the following type signature:

 .. code-block:: python